Wytamma/rstudio-hpc/README.md

 ### Before you start

-You should need to have some idea of how to use singularity.
+You should have some idea of how to use singularity.

 If you're not sure where to start work though this tutorial and associated webinars https://pawseysc.github.io/singularity-containers/